Anusien/Town-Of-Us/README.md

 button and informed they have been set to explode.
 If the bombed player doesn't use that kill button to kill another player within a certain amount of time, they will die.\
 If the bombed player attempts to use this ability to kill the Bomber, they will kill themselves instead.
-They can kill any other impostors though.
+They can kill any other impostors though.\
+The bombed player will lose all their emergency meetings, even if they successfull kill someone else with the bomb.

 ### Game Options
 | Name | Description | Type | Default |